ibm-cloud-docs/speech-to-text/language-resource.md

 ## The words resource
 {: #wordsResource}

 Each word that you add to a custom language model, either from a corpus or directly, is stored in the model's *words resource*.
 The purpose of the words resource is to define words that are not already present in the service's base vocabulary.
+The definitions tell the service how to transcribe the words.
 Such words are referred to as *out-of-vocabulary (OOV) words*.
-The definitions in the words resource tell the service how to transcribe the OOV words.
+You can add a maximum of 30 thousand OOV words, including words that the service extracts from corpora and words that you add directly.

 The words resource contains the following information about each OOV word.
 The service creates the definitions for words extracted from corpora.
 You specify the characteristics for words that you add directly.